redeyes2015/redeyes2015.github.io/cv-eng.md

     network video recorder (NVR) directly from the browser.
   * Utilize GitLab CI to automatically check builds and run linter on every merge request
-  * Migrate the building process to use Webpack and reduce the building time for /* TODO ?% */
+  * Migrate the building process to use Webpack and reduce the building time for 40%
   * Guide the team to migrating to VueJS gradually

 Sr. Software Engineer